iotaledger/iri/README.md

 It allows to connect easily using java directly to a local or a remote [[IOTA node]](https://iota.readme.io/docs/syncing-to-the-network).

-* **Latest release:** 1.1.1 Release
+* **Latest release:** 1.1.2.1 Release
 * **License:** GPLv3
-* **Readme updated:** 2016-12-02 23:26:43 (UTC)
+* **Readme updated:** 2016-12-12 13:26:43 (UTC)

-The current reference implementation is in refatoring phase.
+The current reference implementation is in refatoring/improvements phase.
 Any contribution is highly appreciated.

 ##Technologies & dependencies

-The JOTA library has been designed to be used with Java8.
+The IOTA Reference Implementation has been designed to be used with Java8.

 ##Usage